gvenezia/regl-layouts-playground/README.md

 # Regl Playground
 This repo creates a simple environment for exploring regl layouts for large amount of data points.

+### Why Regl?
+Regl is a simplified version of WebGL.
+WebGL is a lower level visual language that directly utilizes graphics cards.
+While extremely performant compared to higher-level languages like D3, it is also a lot of heavy-lifting.

+Regl provides a middle ground between the simplicity and the performance of WebGL

+### What does it do?
+Animates points between various layouts

+### What's the use of creating arbitrary layouts with regl?
+Isolate regl's capabilities and parameters makes it easier to learn.
+The next step could be to integrate regl with D3 and bind actual data to the points on the screen.

 ### Customization
 Various parameters at the top of `app.js` are provided for easy experimentation:
 * number of points
 * width of points
 * transition duration

+Some customization is more complicated bc it must be done within regl.
+For example, the points on the screen are square by default (they correspond directly to pixels).
+However, I've also included a commented out portion that shows how to display circles with regl.
+(Please note that this extra logic takes a toll on performance.
+I'd recommend decreasing the number of poitns by 10x before implementing circles).

 ### How was it built?
 I used a D3 boilerplate (see more below).